sr320/course-fish546-2016/00-Notes/slides.md

 ### Class time

-### .center[20% Me "lecturing" : 80% You "doing"]
+### .center[20% ~Me "lecturing" : 80% You "doing"]

-- I will post use a partially flipped model
+- I will use a partially flipped model

-- Likewise you will be expected to make some progress outside of class
+- Likewise you will be expected to make some progress outside of class.

 ---

-### Lets Review some Biology
+### Lets Review some Biology!